European Editorial Board

 Prof. Fabio Midulla is Associate Professor of Paediatrics at the “Sapienza” University of Rome.
 He has been working in Pediatric pulmonology since the last 30 years.
 He is the author of more than 80 publications in peer-review journals.
 Prof. Midulla’s main activities in research are on Bronchoalveolar lavage in children and on acute bronchiolitis.
 He is the head of the paediatric Assembly of the European Respiratory Society.

-Medical Adviser, TB competence Centre, Swiss Lung Association
+Medical Adviser, TB Competence Centre, Swiss Lung Association, Switzerland

 Jean-Pierre Zellweger is a swiss pulmonary physician, with clinical experience in the management of chronic respiratory diseases, smoking cessation and tuberculosis.
 He was senior consultant at the University Hospital Medical Policlinic (TB department) in Lausanne.
 He is now medical adviser for the Swiss Lung Association, interacting with Swiss and international organizations involved in the management of tuberculosis.